 Hiding vegetables in kids food doesn’t have to be difficult – here are my best tips for hiding vegetables in food

-- Use a puree – pureed vegetables will be impossible to point out for picky eaters.
+- Use a puree.
+Pureed vegetables will be impossible to point out for picky eaters.

-- Grate a vegetable – while a grated vegetable will be easier to spot, they will blend easier than chunks of vegetables.
+- Grate a vegetable.
+While a grated vegetable will be easier to spot, they will blend easier than chunks of vegetables.

-- If pale colored inside, like a zucchini, try peeling it before using.
+producewith a light colored inside, like a zucchini, try peeling it before using.

-- Use similar colored foods – use carrots in tomato sauce, butternut squash in mac and cheese, or spinach in pesto.
+- Use similar colored foods.
+Use carrots in tomato sauce, butternut squash in mac and cheese, or spinach in pesto.

-- Don’t make a huge deal about it – just serve the hidden vegetable meal like you would any other dish.
+- Don’t make a huge deal about it.
+Just serve the hidden vegetable meal like you would any other dish.

 Hidden Veggie Recipes with Butternut Squash